-Rehoming costs per dog are £395 which include a microchip, passport, vaccinations, parasite treatment, tests for Southern European diseases, neutering and transport to the UK.
+Rehoming costs per dog are £450 which include a microchip, passport, vaccinations, parasite treatment, tests for Southern European diseases, neutering (if appropriate) and transport to the UK.
 The process for rehoming is simple and you can read more about it here

 We do not contact everyone individually by telephone because there is not the time or resource to do so.
 Please check your spam folder as many times our emails end up here!
 If you still haven't heard from us send an email to email@example.com

 We cannot contact people directly about their particular requirements as there is not the time or resource to do so.
-We tend to specialise in rehoming English Setters, Brittany's and Pointers, with occasional other breeds like Griffon's, Mastif's.
+We tend to specialise in rehoming English Setters, Brittanies and Pointers, with occasional other breeds like Griffons and Podencos.
 This is because these breeds are classed as working dogs in Spain and are often dumped by their owners.

-Because most of our dogs are in Spain, you won't be able to meet your dog before you rehome it, unless you are prepared to drive to Spain!
+Because most of our dogs are in Spain, you won't be able to meet your dog before you rehome it but we do occasionally have foster dogs in the UK too!
 We have rehomed many, many dogs successfully without the need for them to meet their new owners.
 We will always work with you to make sure (as much as we can) that the dog you want is a good fit for your life.

 We are reliant on the people who we work with at the kennels and veterinary centres in Spain for pictures of the dogs.
 They are not professional photographers, so sometimes the photos we get are not that great.
 However, if you want to see more of a dog, please contact us, and we will do our best to help!